wp-plugins/smart-passworded-pages/readme.txt

 * Added support for plugins that replace the default hashing protocol

 = 1.1.4 =
-* Updated header to 3.8.1 compatiblity
+* Updated header to 3.8.1 compatibility
 * Improved documentation
 * NOTE: Released on the same day 1.1.3 was publicly checked in.
-This made 3.6+ compatiblity universally available.
+This made 3.6+ compatibility universally available.